Punch and Judy: Typical 21st-century performance

 A typical show as performed currently in the UK will start with the arrival of Mr. Punch, followed by the introduction of Judy.
-They may well kiss and dance before Judy requests Mr. Punch to look after the baby.
+They may well hug, kiss, and dance before Judy requests Mr. Punch to look after the baby while she is away.
 Punch will fail to carry out this task appropriately.
 It is rare for Punch to hit his baby these days, but he may well sit on it in a failed attempt to "babysit", or drop it, or even let it go through a sausage machine.
 In any event, Judy will return, will be outraged, will fetch a stick, and the knockabout will commence.
 A policeman will arrive in response to the mayhem and will himself be felled by Punch's stick.
 All this is carried out at breakneck farcical speed with much involvement from a gleefully shouting audience.
 From here on anything goes.

-Joey the Clown might appear and suggest, "It's dinner time."
+Joey the Clown might appear and suggest, "It's dinner time." or tease Mr. Punch.
 This will lead to the production of a string of sausages, which Mr. Punch must look after, although the audience will know that this really signals the arrival of a crocodile whom Mr. Punch might not see until the audience shouts out and lets him know.
 Punch's subsequent comic struggle with the crocodile might then leave him in need of a Doctor who will arrive and attempt to treat Punch by walloping him with a stick until Punch turns the tables on him.
 Punch may next pause to count his "victims" by laying puppets on the stage, only for Joey the Clown to move them about behind his back in order to frustrate him.
 A ghost might then appear and give Mr. Punch a fright before it too is chased off with a stick.

 In older productions, a hangman would arrive to punish Mr. Punch, only to himself be tricked into sticking his head in the noose.
 "Do you do the hanging?" is a question often asked of performers.
 Some will include it where circumstances warrant (such as for an adult audience) but most do not.
 Finally, the show will often end with the Devil arriving for Mr. Punch (and possibly threatening his audience as well).
 Punch—in his final gleefully triumphant moment—will win his fight with the Devil, bring the show to a rousing conclusion, and earn a round of applause.